f5devcentral/f5-cloudservice-eap-lb-lab/README.rst

 Note that at this stage our test application is using an A-record to route traffic that's going to the FQDN to the IP of the app server.
 During the lab we will update this DNS record to a CNAME generated during the Essential App Protect instance setup, so that the app traffic will be directed to Essential App Protect instance first, and then the "scrubbed" traffic will be directed to our app IP (or FQDN) depending on the configuration.

+**IMPORTANT NOTE**: It may take up to 2-3 minutes to generate the custom DNS record personalized for you & your lab.
+This is a good time to take a quick break, grab some coffee, stretch, and return in a few minutes before continuing.

 When this request completes successfully the value of the FQDN Record will be captured as a variable:

 .. figure:: _figures/0_26.png

-**IMPORTANT NOTE**: Make note of this FQDN record; we will use it many times throughout the lab, and for creating the Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test application.
+**NOTE**: Make note of this FQDN record; we will use it many times throughout the lab, and for creating the Essential App Protect service in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test application.

 2. Create Essential App Protect Instance
 ************************************************************************